damc/simple-algs/contributing.md

     2. estimated time (to finish the task);
     3. don't work on an issue that someone is already assigned to.

     When creating a new issue, please include the following things in the description:
         1. What needs to be done.
         2. Priority (possible priorities: urgent, super required, required, nice to have, a bit nice to have).
         3. Estimated time (that it will take to finish the issue).
         4. Which issues (tasks) needs to be done before that issue, if there is anything blocking the issue that you are adding.

-Sometimes you can add a task without this information and add this information later.
+You can add a task without that information and add that information later.

 3. Assign yourself to the issue that you want to work on.
 4. Create a new branch.